MoarVM/MoarVM/docs/mast-binary.markdown

 ## Node Encoding
-An initial byte determines the type of node.
-What follows is then node dependent.
-Here's a summary.
+An initial byte determines the type of node; what follows is then node dependent.
+Here's a summary of the node types:

     0   No node, ignore
     1   Statements node, with < 256 children